 Roosters believe that their job in life is to protect their “hens” and make more chickens.
 Some roosters are more aggressive than others in the way they accomplish their jobs but most take it very seriously.
 They are usually ready to do battle with anything they perceive as threatening their hens, and that may include household pets, children, and even their owners.

 If aggression is a concern, some rooster breeds like Silkies, Brahma’s, Orpington’s and Cochin’s tend to be more docile.
 Also, roosters that have been raised and handled in a backyard or homestead environment from hatching are typically less aggressive.

 It’s not necessary to have a rooster for hens to produce eggs, it’s just necessary to have a rooster if “fertile” eggs are desired.
 So, roosters are another mouth to feed that don’t produce any eggs if fertilized eggs aren’t a priority.

-Another reason for keeping roosters is that they protect their flock.
 They’ll try to find food for the hens, watch for any signs of danger or predators, and sound an alarm if they spot anything threatening.
 Upon hearing the alarm, the hens run for cover, while the rooster will stay to do battle.
 They’ll sacrifice themselves to protect the hens, and ensure survival of their progeny.
-Our Buckeyes will be free ranging on a couple of acres, so having some roosters looking out for the hens is a good thing.

-When buying day-old chicks or eggs to hatch, odds are that half of the birds will be roosters.
-However, one rooster is sufficient for 10 – 15 hens, so there are invariably extra roosters.
-In our case, we have 19 hens, so we’ll keep two roosters.
-That means that 11 need new homes or are going into the freezer.
+Keep in mind when buying day-old chicks or eggs to hatch, odds are that half of the birds will be roosters.
+However, one rooster is sufficient for 10 – 12 hens, so regardless of whether you are keeping roosters or not, there are invariably extras.
+One alternative for these excess roosters is raising them to processing age for meat.